 Converse married Emma (Tudor) in 1894, and they had two sons, Frederick S. Jr. and Edmund Winchester 2nd, both of whom died at an early age, and five daughters - Louise, Augusta, Marie, Virginia, and Elizabeth.

-The Converse collection consists of two manuscript box containing seventeen folders; includes paper materials and photographs.
+The Converse Papers consist of two manuscript box containing seventeen folders; includes paper materials and photographs.

 Music manuscripts by Frederick Converse have been cataloged individually and can be found by searching our online catalog.
 Classic catalog

 The majority of these materials were most likely donated by Converse’s daughter, Virginia Cabot, in the early 1980s.
 Additional materials in this collection were donated by Converse’s grandson, William H. McElwain, in October 2008.
 Included in this gift were four photographs (each labeled as such), copies of the article entitled “Converse Banks on Mind’s Ear”, and programs.
-This gift also included the original 78 recordings and CD transfers of six of Converse’s major compositions, as wellas his 1939 Christmas message to his family.
-These audio materials are kept in Firestone Library.
+This gift also included the original 78 recordings and CD transfers of six of Converse’s major compositions, as well as his 1939 Christmas message to his family.

 A letter dated May 15, 1919 to Converse from an Emilio Ugalde was a gift to the NEC Archives from the NEC orchestra library in January 1984.
 This letter originally accompanied Ugalde's piano composition, Preludes, op.
 93.